 In my last post, I referred to Pomparles Bridge as ‘legendary’ — and so it is.
 But while that Pomparles Bridge was in the same location, give or take, as the present-day bridge, they are not the same thing.
 The visitor, misty-eyed and semi-delirious from the effects of Arthurian tales, nerves tingling with the notion of sighting the Lady of the Lake, will be crushingly disappointed with the reality.
-What or she will see, bearing the incessant traffic of the A39 between Glastonbury and Street, is a concrete bridge with ashlar facing, built in 1912, and subsequently widened in the 1970s with a concrete deck.
+What he or she will see bearing the incessant traffic of the A39 between Glastonbury and Street, is an ashlar-faced concrete bridge from 1912, joined to a concrete deck added in the 1970s.
 Both sections are squat, ugly, and distinctly unromantic.
 And rather than a lake, the only water in view is the narrow turbid channel of the River Brue.

 The ancient Pomparles Bridge linked the south-western end of the Isle of Avalon with the mainland.
 The name derives from the Latin Pons Perilis, the Bridge Perilous.
 That bridge, according to the version of the legend told by Thomas Malory in Le Morte d’Arthur, was where the sword Excalibur was thrown back to the Lady of the Lake by Sir Bedivere, after King Arthur’s final, fatal battle.
 Other versions say that it was Arthur himself who returned the sword to the sacred waters.
 Archaeologists have found evidence of an early medieval bridge on the site, indicating once again that whether or not there is any historical truth to the person of Arthur, many of the locations associated with him are more than legendary.